dewhitney/FinalProject/FinalProject.md

 Introduction
 =============
-_RNA-Seq_ is a 'recent' high-throughput sequencing assay technique.
+_RNA-Seq_ is a 'recent' high-throughput sequencing assay technology.

-Early supporters claimed that RNA-Seq "_can capture transcriptome dynamics across different tissues or conditions without sophisticated normalization of data sets."_
+- Wang, Gerstein, Snyder (2009) claimed that RNA-Seq "_can capture transcriptome dynamics across different tissues or conditions without sophisticated normalization of data sets._"
-(A bold claim!)
+- A bold claim!

 RNA-Seq: Overview
 ============